 • Apremilast

-The UK Health Security Agency (Public Health) have further updated advice for people who have a severely weakened immune system in relation to third dose and booster vaccination, they should now come forward for a third dose of coronavirus (COVID-19) vaccine.
-This is to help improve any protection you may have built from your first 2 doses.
+The UK Health Security Agency (UKHSA) recommends that people with a severely weakened immune system receive a third dose of the COVID-19 vaccine.
+This third dose is intended to enhance the protection you may have received from your first two doses.

-COVID-19 is a very infectious respiratory disease caused by the SARS-CoV-2 virus.
-It can be very serious in people who have a weakened immune system.
-There is no cure for COVID-19 although some newly tested treatments help to reduce the risk of complications.
+COVID-19 is a highly contagious respiratory disease caused by the SARS-CoV-2 virus.
+It can be especially serious for people with weakened immune systems.
+While there is no cure for COVID-19, some treatments can reduce the risk of severe complications.

-This third dose is being offered to all those aged 12 years and older who had a weakened immune system when they had their first 2 doses of the COVID-19 vaccine.
+This third dose is being offered to all those aged 12 years and older who had a weakened immune system when they received their first two doses of the COVID-19 vaccine.
 It is possible you may not have responded as well as other people.
-This third dose may help to improve your immune response and give you better protection.
+This third dose may help improve your immune response and give you better protection.

 Your specialist has advised that this applies to you.
-By having the third dose you may reduce your chance of catching the COVID-19 infection.
-And, if you do, the symptoms may be less severe and the illness shorter, than if you had not had the third vaccination.
+By having the third dose, you may reduce your chances of catching COVID-19.
+If you do, the symptoms may be less severe, and the illness shorter, than if you had not had the third vaccination.

-People who need a third dose are those who had a severely weakened immune system around the time they had their first 2 doses.
+You may need a third dose if you had a severely weakened immune system around the time you received your first two doses.
 This includes those who had or have:

 • blood cancers (such as leukaemia or lymphoma)